Go to main content

 • A common evaluation grid used by all interviewers

-For technical positions, practical assessments (code test, business case, presentation) show the best predictive power (r = 0.54).
+For technical positions, practical scenarios (code tests, business cases, presentations) show the best predictive power (r = 0.54).
 They must be:

-• Directly related to the actual tasks of the position
+• Directly related to the actual missions of the position

-• Paid when they exceed a significant duration (CNIL recommendation and social case law)
+• Paid when they exceed a significant duration (CNIL recommendation and case law)

 Reference verification

-Reference checking is often expedited.
-It must be conducted with the candidate's explicit consent (GDPR art.
-6.1.a) and focus on verifiable objective facts: deadlines met, team management, measurable results.
+Reference checking is a step often rushed through.
+It must be carried out with the candidate's explicit consent (GDPR art.
+6.1.a) and focus on objectively verifiable facts: deadlines met, team management, measurable results.

 ---